How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 ...

-Install and configure the guest OS as you need
+Install and configure the guest OS

 Cloud-init does not require a "clean" system.
 Your ISO-based image may already contain: